 Today, we know our love of air travel also comes at a cost: the aviation industry represents approximately 2.5% of global human-induced CO2 emissions.
 But aviation is not the problem.
 Emissions are the problem.

 At Airbus, we are committed to leading the decarbonisation of the aerospace sector.
-This includes reducing the CO2 emissions of our aircraft, satellites and launch vehicles, as well as our industrial environmental footprint at sites worldwide and throughout our supply chain.
+This includes reducing the CO2 emissions of our aircraft, helicopters, satellites and launch vehicles, as well as our industrial environmental footprint at sites worldwide and throughout our supply chain.
 To this end, we are contributing to meet key industry-wide environmental performance targets.
 We are also focused on delivering on our ambition to bring the world’s first zero-emission commercial aircraft to market by 2035.
 Our approach is not only ambitious, but rather, a seismic shift for our industry.